 The history behind U.S. sports betting

-Everyone who enjoys legal sports betting owes thanks to the state of New Jersey.
+Everyone who enjoys legal sports betting should be grateful to the state of New Jersey.
 For roughly a decade leading up to the “Supreme Court sports betting case,” or Murphy v.
 NCAA, New Jersey found creative ways to challenge the federal law banning full-fledged sports betting outside Nevada, the Professional and Amateur Sports Protection Act (PASPA, 28 U.S. Code Chapter 178).
-United States Congress passed the law in 1992 with backing from the major professional U.S. sports leagues.
+Congress passed the law in 1992 with backing from the major professional U.S. sports leagues.

 The law, which the high court ruled unconstitutional in May 2018, basically said that it was unlawful for a state (its state legislature), Nevada excluded, to authorize or license sportsbooks.
 (Three other states — Delaware, Montana and Oregon — had some limited forms of sports gambling “grandfathered” under PASPA, allowing them to continue.)

-A combination of New Jersey lawmakers led by Ray Lesniak, officials from Monmouth Park Racetrack, and former Governor Chris Christie, wouldn’t stand for it.
-Among other actions, the New Jersey legislature in 2011 put a public question that appeared on New Jersey’s November general-election ballot, asking if the state constitution should be amended to authorize wagering on professional and amateur sports at casinos and racetracks.
-The referendum passed by a wide 64-36 margin.
+A combination of New Jersey lawmakers, led by Ray Lesniak, plus officials from Monmouth Park Racetrack and former Gov. Chris Christie, wouldn’t stand for it.
+Among other actions, the New Jersey legislature in 2011 put a public question on New Jersey’s November general-election ballot, asking if the state constitution should be amended to authorize wagering on professional and amateur sports at casinos and racetracks.
+The referendum passed by a wide 64-36% margin.

-Ultimately the battle ended up in the Supreme Court, where top lawyers Ted Olson (for New Jersey) and Paul Clement (for the leagues), both who served at one time as the U.S. Solicitor General, argued about the law’s constitutionality.
+Ultimately, the battle ended up in the Supreme Court, where top lawyers Ted Olson (for New Jersey) and Paul Clement (for the leagues), both who served at one time as U.S. Solicitor General, argued about the law’s constitutionality.
 The main sticking point was the way the law worked — what it did and didn’t do.
-And because, the court found, the law “commandeered” the states, or directed and controlled state legislatures, as opposed to directly regulating or prohibiting sports betting, the Supreme Court found that it violated states rights’ or Tenth Amendment Principles.
+And because, the court found, the law “commandeered” the states, or directed and controlled state legislatures, as opposed to directly regulating or prohibiting sports betting, the Supreme Court found that it violated states’ rights or Tenth Amendment Principles.